Discovering Invariant Neighborhood Patterns for Heterophilic Graphs: Discovering Invariant Neighborhood Patterns

-To capture the adaptive neighborhood information, we aim to learn a discrete latent variable $s_v$ for node $v$, which denotes the personalized optimal propagation step of node $v$.
-In practice, there is no way to directly access the optimal propagation of neighborhood information.
-We propose a generative network $q_{\phi}$ for modeling the distribution of propagation steps conditioned on node attributes and its neighbors, i.e., $q_{\phi}(s_v | x_v, \bar{N}_i{(v)})$, and formulate the adaptive propagation as a variational objective, where the goal is to find the parameters of IPL and the optimal propagation distribution, by iteratively approximating and maximizing the log-likelihood function.

-Specifically, we infer the optimal propagation distribution $q_{\phi}(s_v | x_v, \bar{N}_i{(v)})$ and learn IPL weights $\theta$ jointly with the loss function.
+\paragraph{Adaptive Propagation.} In practice, there is no way to directly access the optimal propagation of neighborhood information.
+To capture the adaptive neighborhood information, we learn an adaptive propagation step $s$ by generative network $q_{\phi}$.
+Specifically, we infer the optimal propagation distribution $q_{\phi}(s_n| \mathbf{X},\mathbf{A})$ and learn GNN weights $\theta$ jointly with the loss function.
 However, the optimal propagation steps $s$ are discrete and non-differentiable which makes direct optimization difficult.
 Therefore, we adopt Gumbel-Softmax Sampling~ \cite{jang2016categorical,maddison2016concrete}, which is a simple yet effective way to substitutes the original non-differentiable sample from a discrete distribution with a differentiable sample from a corresponding Gumbel-Softmax distribution.
-Thus, we have the loss function as:
+Thus, we have the loss function as: \begin{linenomath}